gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She jumped and kicked with all her might.
 The lead bot staggered back.

-The second bot knocked it aside and skittered forward on crab-like legs.
+The second bot skittered around it on crab-like legs.
-A tentacle lashed out, catching Maddy across her thighs.
+A tentacle lashed out,
-A jolt ran through her body.
+catching Maddy across her thighs and sending a jolt up her spine.
 For a moment her mouth tasted like tin foil and everything had a halo swimming around it.